adslbarxatov/IOP/docs/index.md

 any payments, explicit and implied, subject to compliance with Product regulation #1 of this Policy.

 ⁽²⁾ All related rights issues are resolved by sender by himself before submitting of content.
-Non-free content is removed from Policy Scope.
+Non-free content is removed from Policy Scope and Policy Objects.

-⁽³⁾ The indication of the content author is allowed.
+⁽³⁾ The indication of the content author is recommended.
 If there is no author information, the user who provided the content to Laboratory is listed as the creator of the content.

 &nbsp;